sina973/Autoencoder-with-GAN/README.md

 As an extension to Autoencoders researchers introduced “Recurrent auto encoder” (Susik, 2021).
 In the Recurrent Autoencoders the generated output of the decoder will be the input of the autoencoder, and the final output of the autoencoder after k recursive process will be x'^k.
 In regard of this change, the loss function will be changed to $L(W_e,b_e,W_d,b_d) =(x'^k - x^2)$ instead of $(x'- x)^2$.
 The goal here is to minimize the loss function by updating encoder and decoder’s parameters. <br />

 In this project I proposed a novel model with combining Recurrent Autoencoder with GAN in the way they both compete with each other in order to improve the efficiency and accuracy of reconstructing input in autoencoders.
-In this matter, all the outputs from decoder (from first output, 〖x'〗^((1)) to the last recursive output 〖x'〗^((k))) will be the input of the discriminator to decide whether it is fake or real (Figure 3).
+In this matter, all the outputs from decoder (from first output, $x'^1$ to the last recursive output $x'^k$ will be the input of the discriminator to decide whether it is fake or real (Figure 3).
 My goal here is to fool the discriminator by 50 percent chance for all recursive steps and update both Autoencoder and discriminator’s parameters in respect of a competition between Recursive Autoencoder and the discriminator. <br />

 # Implementation